Wild Turkey Program

 Few things are as thrilling as the gobble of a wild turkey, and few places can rival Mississippi for thundering long-bearded gobblers.
 Mississippians have a rich tradition of chasing wary spring toms, and over the last three decades the state has consistently boasted one of the largest turkey populations in the country.
 With over a quarter of a million birds from the Delta to the Gulf, hunters should have no problem finding a gobbler in the Magnolia State.

-Though turkeys can be found in a variety of different habitat types, proper habitat management is essential to maintaining ideal conditions for the birds.
-Turkey habitat management can involve a variety of practices including prescribed burning, timber harvest, creation of wildlife openings, food plots, and much more.
-Biologists from the MDWFP are dedicated to helping landowners create and maintain good turkey habitat.
+Although turkeys can be found in a variety of different habitat types, proper habitat management is essential for maintaining ideal conditions for the birds.
+Turkey habitat management can involve a variety of practices, including prescribed burning, timber harvest, creation of wildlife openings, food plots, and much more.
+Biologists from the MDWFP are dedicated to helping landowners create and maintain excellent turkey habitat.
 If you are interested in learning more about managing wild turkeys, visit the Wild Turkey Habitat Management page for more information, or contact one of the Turkey Program Biologists listed below to schedule a free site visit to your property!

 Rules & Regulations